-- To update your scan tool, you need the following items.
-AutoLink[®] AL439 A PC or laptop with USB ports A USB cable - 1) Download the programs to be updated in www.autel.com to your computer. - 2) Run the MaxiLink II Tool Kit in your computer.
+A PC or laptop with USB ports

+A USB cable

+- 1) Download the programs in our website www.autel.com to be updated to your computer. - 2) Run the MaxiLinkII Tool Kit in your computer.
 (Figure 3.12) - 3) Connect the scan tool to your computer through the USB cable provided. - 4) From System Setup screen in scan tool, use the UP/DOWN scroll button to select Update Mode, and press the OK button. - 5) Select the programs to be updated in your computer.
-There are two types of programs: operating system and DTC library (Figure 3.12). - 6) Click Update in the MaxiLink II Tool Kit window to begin updating.
+There are two types of programs: operating system and DTC library.
+(Figure 3.12) - 6) Click Update in the MaxiLinkII Tool Kit window to begin updating.